Uncertainty in AI-driven Monte Carlo simulations: Histograms of the gradients.

 \section{Histograms of the gradients.}

-In Fig.~\ref{fig:grad_ferro} and \ref{fig:grad_para}, we compare histograms of the true gradient components with those predicted by the RCNN.
-The RCNN fails to reproduce the exponential tails corresponding to large or very small gradient values, indicating an inability to capture the full support of the target gradient field.
+In Fig.~\ref{fig:grad_ferro} and \ref{fig:grad_para}, we compare densities of the true gradient components with those of the ensemble RCNN $\langle \nabla S^{\rm RCNN}[\phi] \rangle_N$.
+While Fig.~\ref{performance_grad} suggests that the RCNN predictions are consistent with the true gradient behavior, a more detailed comparison through the distributions shows that the RCNN fails to capture important details about the gradient.